sadiyameem/number-guessing-game/README.md

 - JavaScript

 # Motivation
-- I made this because I wanted to do something esay and quick
+- I made this because I wanted to do something easy and quick

 # Challenges and Learned
 - A challenge was to use input functions